GertieMeneer/GertieMeneer/README.md

 - 🔭 I’m currently working on no projects! (that changes soon though :D)
 - 🌱 I’m currently learning .NET MAUI (C#)
+- 🎩 I'm currently studying at Avans Hogeschool
+- 📍 I'm located in the Netherlands

 Languages:
 - C#